-Breast procedures come with their own particular complications.
+Breast procedures involving implants come with their own particular complications.
 Most resolve over a period of weeks but skin sensation changes can last longer.
 More serious risks can include:

 About Dr Craig Rubinstein

-Dr Craig Rubinstein FRACS is one of Melbourne’s Best Specialist Plastic Surgeons for breast and tummy surgery.
+Dr Craig Rubinstein FRACS (Fellow of the Royal Australasian College of Surgeons) is an experienced Melbourne Specialist Plastic Surgeon for breast and abdominoplasty surgery.

-Dr Rubinstein offers women personalised tummy surgery and all forms of cosmetic breast surgery.
+Dr Rubinstein offers women personalised abdominoplasty surgery and all forms of cosmetic breast surgery.